 Remember, the government that gave us space flight, jet engines, and the internet is the same government that experimented on U.S. Army soldiers in the radiation of atomic bomb tests and on others in various chemical and biological experiments in laboratories without their consent or even their knowledge.
-And the government that sent men to the moon inside of a single decades is the same government that spent vast sums of money throughout the next 50 years of manned space flight doing nothing but spinning around in circles in low orbit around the Earth.
+And the government that sent men to the moon inside of a single decade is the same government that spent vast sums of money throughout the next 50 years of manned space flight doing nothing but spinning around in circles in low orbit around the Earth.

 So we may need the government to fund certain kinds of research and exploration, but an intelligent public should be very watchful and put sever limits on how much the government is allowed to do – and to spend – in any of these realms of activity.

 Recently, a new era of massive private sector research and development and exploration has started.